ppkantorski/eGPU-toggler/README.md

 # Side-note

 The script should work with other eGPUs and TB1/TB2 MBPs, but I have not tested it.
 A few simple modifications would be required for different MBP models.
+DevCon (Devcon.exe), the Device Console, is a command-line tool that displays detailed information about devices on computers running Windows.
+It is a free Microsoft package and not my own script.
+I do not proclaim ownership of it.